CharterSkip Over Navigation Links

-The Committee will coordinate all efforts within the Department of Health and Human Services concerning autism spectrum disorder to combat autism through research, screening, intervention and education.
-The Committee's primary mission is to facilitate the efficient and effective exchange of information on autism activities among the member agencies, and to coordinate autism-related programs and initiatives.
-The Committee will serve as a forum and assist in increasing public understanding of the member agencies' activities, programs, policies, and research, and in bringing important matters of interest forward for discussion.
+The Committee will coordinate all efforts within the Department of Health and Human Services concerning autism spectrum disorder.
+The Committee's primary mission is to provide advice to the Secretary of Health and Human Services on matters concerning autism spectrum disorder and to facilitate the efficient and effective exchange of information on autism activities among the member agencies in order to enhance coordination of autism-related programs and activities.
+The Committee will assist in increasing public understanding of the member agencies' activities, programs, policies and research and will serve as a public forum for discussions related to autism spectrum disorder.

 Agency or Official to Whom the Committee Reports

 The Committee makes recommendations to the Secretary, to the Director of NIH, and submits to the Congress a strategic plan and any updates to such plan.

 Management and support services will be provided by the Office of the Director, National Institute of Mental Health.

 The estimated annual cost for operating the Committee, including compensation and travel expenses for members but excluding staff support is $992,539.
 The estimated annual person-years of staff support required are 3.2 at an estimated annual cost of $386,987.

 The Director, National Institute of Mental Health, will assign a full-time or permanent part-time NIH employee as the Designated Federal Officer (DFO) of the Committee.
 In the event that the DFO cannot fulfill the assigned duties of the Committee, one or more full-time or permanent part-time NIH employees will be assigned these duties on a temporary basis.